writethedocs/www/docs/blog/write-the-docs-2016-year-in-review.rst

 Thanks
 ======

-At every conference I make it a point to thank the audience, for people who believe in us are the ones who make it happen.
+At every conference I make it a point to thank the audience.
+People who believe in our community are the ones who make it happen.
-So thank you to everyone who has been a part of making this wild ride something that keeps growing.
+So thank you to everyone who has been a part of making this community something that keeps growing and evolving.
 I've been humbled by the empathy and wonderfulness of this community, and all I can hope is that we continue to strive to be as helpful and welcoming as possible.